Air New Zealand / Customer Experience Strategy

-How does an airline align every aspect of its operation around the needs of its customers?
+Aligning every aspect of an airline around the needs of its customers

 Air New Zealand consists of specific business units and teams overseeing select operational responsibilities – a common dynamic in the airline industry.
 The organization saw an opportunity to connect each aspect of the business while simultaneously exploring the end-to-end customer experience in a strategic and organised manner.